hyotang666/core-reader/README.md

-# CORE-READER 0.0.0
+# CORE-READER 0.1.0
 ## What is this?
-Core helpers for writing reader.
+Utilities for stream oriented reader.

 ### Current lisp world
 Lisp has `READ`.
 ### Issues